OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 ComplexSource
 ~~~~~~~~~~~~~

-Starting with GDAL 1.11, alternatively to linear scaling, non-linear
+Alternatively to linear scaling, non-linear
 scaling using a power function can be used by specifying the Exponent,
 SrcMin, SrcMax, DstMin and DstMax elements.
 If SrcMin and SrcMax are
 not specified, they are computed from the source minimum and maximum